airar-dev/Unity-AR-ColorMapping/README.md

 * Visual Studio 2019
 * opencv-3.4.10-android-sdk
 * opencv.framework(*3.4.11 version)<br />
-  The opencv library can be downloaded from the official website.
-Download the opencv from this link(https://opencv.org/releases/).<br /><br />
+  The opencv library can be downloaded from the official website. <br />Download the opencv from this link (https://opencv.org/releases/).<br /><br />

 **\* As of August 3, 2021, the latest version of Unity3D and the latest version of each AR engine have been tested.**
   * Unity3D 2021.1.6f1